-- In this season, the rangers work in a fast food restaurant, they have a megazord that is comprised of 3 zords with red as a major component, the megazord is controlled via motion capture, and the Mission Control eventually becomes a violet Sixth Ranger.
+- In this season, the rangers work in a fast food restaurant, they have a megazord that is comprised of 3 Zords with red as a major component, and the megazord is controlled via motion capture.
 Not a first time in Power Rangers history.

 - Also, Sentai fans have seen a team of dino rangers working for a dinosaur-themed restaurant before.
 Of course, PR fans have as well in "Lost and Found in Translation," the episode where the Dino Thunder team got to watch an Abaranger episode (as an episode of a show based on their exploits).

 - In episode 5, after destroying the monster, Tyler said "We're the invincible ones!".
 The very first line of Kyoryuger's theme song is almost exactly that ("We are the invincible superstars!").

 - With a subtle tweak, the coordinates produced by the Energem tracker built by Kendall and Shelby in episode 7 can be made to correspond to the actual location of Saban Brands HQ.